Toulon's 'at ease' ex-All Blacks Nonu, Toeava face festive Clermont feast - RFI

 "They already had a connection because they knew each other which put them at ease on the field," Collazo said before this weekend's Christmas fixture.

-"The two together, whatever position they play, they manage to pass on messages around them, most notably among the backs," he added.
+"The two together, whatever position they play, they manage to pass on messages around them, most notably among the backs."

 Toeava arrived on the Mediterranean coast after four campaigns at Stade Marcel-Michelin where he won a league and European Challenge Cup title.